A USDA zone map will ensure proper direction when it comes to growing any plant or vegetable.

-When reading a USDA zone map, it will not only tell you if a plant is suitable for growth in your area, but it can further break down which area is best or worst for growing within your own state.
+When reading a USDA zone map, it will not only tell you if a plant is suitable for growth in your area, but it can further break down which area is best or worst for growing within your state.
 You can also type in your zip code or list your state to get a sense of the average temperate in your local area.
-Match that temperature to which ever temperature your plant needs to thrive.
-A USDA zone map is not a final authority and just because the temperatures do not match when it comes to growing plants does not mean you have to rule out growing the plants you want; it simply means that you may have to pay more attention to a plant if it is growing in a more hostile zone.
+Match that temperature to whichever temperature your plant needs to thrive.
+A USDA zone map is not a final authority, and just because the temperatures do not match when it comes to growing plants does not mean you have to rule out growing the plants you want.
+It merely says that you may have to pay more attention to a plant if it grows in a more hostile zone.

-If you enjoy gardening but are frustrated because your local area cannot support the plants you want to grow then use the USDA zone map system to your advantage and find creative ways to get around those zoning codes.
+If you enjoy gardening but are frustrated because your local area cannot support the plants you want to grow, then use the USDA zone map system to your advantage and find creative ways to get around those zoning codes.
 It is possible to grow cactus plants in places like Alaska, but it takes some planning and strategy.